Justin-Tan/Justin-Tan.github.io/_posts/2020-09-12-Neural-Image-Compression.md

 readtime: true
 image: /assets/images/shell_web.jpg
 excerpt_separator: <!--more-->
+subtitle: Modern learnable data compression schemes use neural networks to define the transforms used in transform coding.
+We illustrate the basic idea behind lossy compression and look at one possible continuous relaxation to quantization required for entropy coding.
 ---

-This post is the first in a multi-part series about learnable data compression.<!--more--> This post was developed when porting the paper ["High-Fidelity Generative Image Compression" by Mentzer et. al.](https://hific.github.io/) [[1]](#1) to PyTorch - you can find the [resulting implementation on Github here](https://github.com/Justin-Tan/high-fidelity-generative-compression).
+This post is the first in a hopefully multi-part series about learnable data compression.<!--more--> This post was developed when porting the paper ["High-Fidelity Generative Image Compression" by Mentzer et. al.](https://hific.github.io/) [[1]](#1) to PyTorch - you can find the [resulting implementation on Github here](https://github.com/Justin-Tan/high-fidelity-generative-compression).
 The repository also includes general routines for lossless data compression which interface with PyTorch for all your compression needs.

 The bulk of the neural compression literature is focused on image/video compression - we have well-developed prior models that allow us to extract the most relevant features for compression from the original input space. for image-based data.
 However, the same concept applies to other types of data, in principle.
 In this first part we'll discuss the rate-distortion objective used in transform coding and how to propagate gradients through the quantization operation for end-to-end learning.